Presidency of Calvin Coolidge: Civil rights

+Environment

+During Calvin Coolidge’s presidency, environmental conservation was marked by selective advances that reflected both growing public awareness and competing economic interests.
+One of the most notable legislative achievements was the signing of the Clarke–McNary Act of 1924, which provided federal support for state forestry programs and reforestation efforts.
+This law aimed to combat deforestation and promote sustainable timber management, expanding on earlier conservation initiatives established by Theodore Roosevelt and Gifford Pinchot in the early 20th century.

+Coolidge’s administration generally supported conservation policies that aligned with business and economic development, but it also favored resource extraction in many cases.
+While he endorsed forestry programs and national park expansions, his administration simultaneously promoted oil drilling, mining, and other commercial uses of public lands.
+This selective approach often prioritized short-term economic growth over comprehensive environmental protection.

+Coolidge’s Secretary of Agriculture, William Marion Jardine, played a key role in advancing forestry and soil conservation programs, while the U.S. Forest Service expanded its activities under his administration.
+Meanwhile, conservationists such as Gifford Pinchot, the first Chief of the U.S. Forest Service and a leading advocate of scientific forestry, continued to influence policies promoting sustainable resource management during this era.

 Foreign affairs

 League of Nations and World Court

 Although not an isolationist, Coolidge was reluctant to enter into foreign alliances.
 He considered the 1920 Republican victory as a rejection of the Wilsonian position that the United States should join the League of Nations.
 While not completely opposed to the idea, Coolidge believed the League, as then constituted, did not serve American interests, and he did not advocate membership.
 He spoke in favor of the United States joining the Permanent Court of International Justice (World Court), provided that the nation would not be bound by advisory decisions.
 In 1926, the Senate eventually approved joining the Court (with reservations).
 The League of Nations accepted the reservations, but it suggested some modifications of its own.
 The Senate failed to act on the modifications, and the United States never joined the World Court.